2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc20.00.md

 An internal API which placed some experimental commands in the formula calls were moved to the context.
 Since it was only used internally, it should not affect anyone.

+### Other Changes

+1. ⬇️ Custom extensions (such as custom input fields) in the `/system` folder should place their data in the `/system/[ext-name]/App_Data/system-custom/` path.
+    Previously the path `/system/[ext-name]/.data/` was also supported, but this is now removed.

+1. ⬇️ All [system queries](xref:Basics.Query.SystemQueries) which are called `System.Whatever` previously also supported being called by `Eav.Queries.Global.Whatever`.
+    This is now removed, so you should only use `System.Whatever` to call global queries.